2018-2019 SEASON: FESTIVE REVOLUTIONS

 Boom Arts imagines new social and political possibilities through live performance.

 Boom Arts, based in Portland, Oregon, is a boutique presenter and producer of contemporary theatre and performance from around the world.
-Founded in 2012, Boom Arts has reached over 6500 Portlanders with innovative presentations of vital and timely plays and multidisciplinary performances from countries like Japan, Egypt, Chile, Russia, Uganda, and the US.
+Founded in 2012, Boom Arts has reached nearly 10,000 Portlanders with innovative presentations of vital and timely plays and multidisciplinary performances from countries like Japan, Egypt, Chile, Russia, Uganda, and the US.
 We’ve produced performances in theatres, galleries, public parks, living rooms, and other sites around the city.
 We’ve deepened the impact of our work through partnerships with local and regional arts and community organizations, colleges, and universities.
 Through performances and accompanying workshops, lectures, post-show discussions, community gatherings, and other events, Boom Arts is building cross-cultural bridges, sparking community conversations about important issues, connecting Portland performing artists with their national and international counterparts, and contributing to our city’s culture of compassion, curiosity, and creativity.

 "There’s only one arts organization in town producing this sort of multi-faceted, immersive, and intellectually captivating theater: Boom Arts.... it’s a small-scale, flexible model that lets this imaginative curator do essentially whatever she wants, on her own terms."